adap/flower/examples/embedded-devices/README.md

      # now reboot (or run `sudo systemctl restart jtop.service` and login again)
      sudo reboot
      ```
       Now you have installed `jtop`, just launch it by running the `jtop` command on your terminal.
-An interactive pannel similar to the one shown on the right will show up. `jtop` allows to monitor and control a great deal of features of your Jetson device.
+An interactive panel similar to the one shown on the right will show up. `jtop` allows you to monitor and control many features of your Jetson device.
 Read more in the [jtop documentation](https://rnext.it/jetson_stats/jtop/jtop.html)

    - [TMUX](https://github.com/tmux/tmux/wiki), a terminal multiplexer.
-As its name suggest, it allows you to device a single terminal window into multiple pannels.
-In this way you could (for example) use one pannel to show your terminal and another to show `jtop`.
-That's precisely what the visualisation on the right shows.
+As its name suggests, it allows you to device a single terminal window into multiple panels.
+In this way, you could (for example) use one panel to show your terminal and another to show `jtop`.
+That's precisely what the visualization on the right shows.

      ```bash
      # install tmux